-The Annual Meeting of Shareholders of Ball Corporation will be held at the Corporation's offices, 10 Longs Peak Drive, Broomfield, Colorado 80021-2510, on Wednesday, April 29, 2015, at 8:00 A.M.
+The Annual Meeting of Shareholders of Ball Corporation will be held at the Corporation's offices, 10 Longs Peak Drive, Broomfield, Colorado 80021-2510, on Wednesday, April 25, 2018, at 7:30 A.M.
 (MDT) for the following purposes:

-- 1. To elect three directors for three-year terms expiring at the Annual Meeting of Shareholders to be held in 2018; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Corporation for 2015; - 3.
-To approve, by non-binding advisory vote, the compensation of the named executive officers ("NEOs") as disclosed in the following Proxy Statement; - 4.
-To consider and act upon the recommendation of the board to amend the Articles of Incorporation to implement a majority vote standard for uncontested elections of directors; and - 5.
+- 1. To elect three directors for three-year terms expiring at the Annual Meeting of Shareholders to be held in 2021; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Corporation for 2018; - 3.
+To approve, by non-binding advisory vote, the compensation of the named executive officers ("NEOs") as disclosed in the following Proxy Statement; and - 4.
 To consider any other business as may properly come before the meeting, although it is anticipated that no business will be conducted other than the matters listed above.

-Only holders of common stock of record at the close of business on March 2, 2015, are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Only holders of common stock of record at the close of business on March 1, 2018, are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
 A Proxy Statement containing important information about the meeting and the matters being voted upon appears on the following pages.

 Your vote is important.
 You are urged to read the accompanying proxy materials carefully and in their entirety and submit your proxy as soon as possible so that your shares can be voted at the meeting in accordance with your instructions.
-You have a choice of submitting your proxy by Internet or by telephone, or, if you request a paper copy of the materials, by mail.
+You have a choice of submitting your proxy by the Internet or by telephone, or, if you request a paper copy of the materials, by mail.